Code24x7-R/Cell-Sim/README.md

 # Cell-Sim

-Cellular Colony Evolution Simulation
+Cell-Sim is a Cellular Colony Evolution Simulation (CCES).
 An interactive 3D simulation of competing cellular colonies with light/dark cycles, food sources, and various interactions.
 This will use Three.js for the 3D visualization and a simple HTML/CSS interface.

+## Goals

+To create a CCES package in a single html for easy deployment on desktop, notebook, phone and tablet.

-## features
+## Features

-This enhanced simulation now includes a comprehensive set of evolutionary adaptations:
+This simulation includes a comprehensive set of evolutionary adaptations.

 * Specialized Adhesion: Cells produce adhesion proteins for stable multicellular structures
 * Biofilm Formation: Cells secrete extracellular matrix forming protective communities